-What makes me think this way is our new president.
+The new POTUS is what makes me think this way.
 His vulgarity and dishonesty are getting routinized.
 People get used to things.
 He’s changing the discourse permanently.
 People will think that gangsterish banana-republic politics and open bigotry are the real world.
 A world of “integrity” will be treated as mythic or legendary or naive.
 Same with a natural world that was once benign.

 * * * *

 October 28, 2017

 Morning in the Annex working on “All Things.”
 Afternoon in hard labor excavating, with shovel and pike, old retaining wall.
 The moralistic pleasure – the Protestant or “deist” pleasure – of exhaustion/punishment/dedication.
 Then glass wine reading Joyce Carol Oates’s essay in NYRB while eating pork sandwich in PlumpJack corner table, Squaw’s little den.

 (Lucky me: I was sizing up that unlovely old aspen – which now really did have to go, because my digging would be exposing its roots.
 But my chainsaw is down in Nev.
 City.
-I might have actually felled it with a tiny pruning saw, but then I would’ve had this big tree lying across the road, not to be dressed with a pruning saw.
+I might have actually felled it with a tiny pruning saw plus elbow grease, but then I would’ve had this big tree lying across the road, not to be dressed with a pruning saw.
 And Kevin happened to come across the street with his chainsaw.
 Got it sawed-up and disposed in a half-hour.
 Now in the moonlight, ribbony woodchips are strewn in the driveway and across the road.

 * * * *